RetroAchievements/docs/docs/guidelines/content/screenshot-guidelines.md

 ## Taking Screenshots

 - Screenshots should be taken directly from an emulator's screenshot capture function, using the game's natural resolution.
 Do not use external screenshot tools and do not take screenshots of an upscaled window or full screen display.
 2D games should be pixel perfect and 3D games should be their natural resolution.
 - If possible, 3D games can have their internal resolution upscaled by 2x or 3x.
 Note that this is a special emulator setting, not just resizing the window while it's at 1x internal resolution.
-This should only be done when the result looks good - it may not be desirable if the high quality 3D graphics clash too much with low quality upscaled 2D assets.
+This should only be done for 3D games, and only when the result looks good - it may not be desirable if the high quality 3D graphics clash too much with low quality upscaled 2D assets, and it shouldn't be done if the game is purely 2D.
 If used, 3x is preferred over 2x.
 Never submit 4x or higher.
 - For most systems, RALibretro is recommended for taking screenshots, since it generally takes them at the appropriate resolution.
 RetroArch should be avoided since it generally takes screenshots based on your window size.
 - Standalone emulators such as DuckStation, PCSX2, Dolphin, and PPSSPP require configuration to have the appropriate screenshot settings.
 Please read the [Emulator Setup](#emulator-setup) section below.
 - You should generally never manually resize or crop a screenshot, especially if it's just to force a match with the required dimensions.
 If you're sure you have the appropriate emulator settings and the screenshots are correct for the game, but the site doesn't allow it, it may be an oversight.
 Please report these cases in the `#cleanup-requests` forum in our [Discord server](https://discord.gg/dq2E4hE) if you're sure it's a mistake.